 With this progression to eliminating wheat based products, cost was bound to come into it at one point.
 On average, gluten free products are anywhere from 159% to 242% more expensive than normal brands.
 There is a process to refining something until it is totally gluten free.
 When they strip it out, something needs to replace it.
 Usually, it is replaced with sodium, sugar, or carbohydrates.
 So, you are paying more for the refining process, more calories and less nutrition.
 In some cases, like celiac disease or non-celiac gluten sensitivity, there are no options.
 However, going gluten free "just because" could not only impact your health, it could adversely affect your wallet.

-To summarize, a gluten free diet is critical for those with celiac disease, non-celiac gluten sensitivity and wheat allergies (approximately 8% of the population).
+A gluten free diet is critical for those with celiac disease, non-celiac gluten sensitivity and wheat allergies (approximately 8% of the population).
 Additionally, it can provide relief for those with conditions like irritable bowel syndrome, Crohn’s and colitis.
 For others, it becomes more of a lifestyle choice.
 It may help you lose weight and feel better with more energy.

 On the other hand, you could be increasing your risk of heart disease through lack of enough fiber and nutrients from the foods you eat.
 It is recommended that if you suspect you have a gluten sensitivity, check with your doctor.
 This lifestyle choice should not be made lightly.